 This is another tool I tried.
 It’s simpler, but not as powerful.
 It supports MP4 and MKV formats and allows basic downloads in up to 720p resolution.
 Dolby 5.1 is supported for audio.
 You can also keep some metadata and organize your files by episode.

 However, I noticed the download speed was inconsistent, and it occasionally failed to grab subtitles properly.
 Batch downloads are possible, but you don’t get as much control or automation as with StreamFab.
-Thus, for me, Movpilot works as a backup if I only need to grab one or two episodes and don’t care too much about resolution.
+Thus, for me, Movpilot works better as a backup option when I just need a small number of episodes for temporary offline viewing in unstable network conditions, as long as I already have a valid subscription and follow all copyright rules.

 Download the video downloader